 Bold, vibrant colors are stunningly applied in the Siddharta Café, an exciting restaurant-bar-lounge located in the Buddha-Bar Hotel.
 The chef creates cosmopolitan, sophisticated menus offering a range of Euro-Asian dishes that perfectly complement the Pop-Art atmosphere.
 Turquoise chairs framed in black, warm tangerine walls and dramatic light fixtures are all part of the appeal.

-A five-course degustation menu is served with recommend wines, comprising deer loin with ponzu sauce and black lentils, or the pumpkin croquettes with daikon radish and kale, to name a few.
+A five-course degustation menu is served with recommended wines, comprising deer loin with ponzu sauce and black lentils, or the pumpkin croquettes with daikon radish and kale, to name a few.

 Newly re-opened for visitors, the Aria Hotel’s Coda restaurant offers delicious and sumptuous cuisine, and guests can savor innovative international flavors accompanied by a wide selection of wines in an intimate atmosphere.
 During the summer, rooftop dining is a popular option at the Coda Roof Garden Terrace for views of Prague.
 Alternatively, the Winter Garden is the perfect setting for a more relaxed setting.
-The restaurant is decorated with paintings and sculptures and further embraces the arts with live piano performances every evening from Tuesday to Saturday.
+The restaurant is decorated with paintings and sculptures and further embraces the arts with live piano performances every evening through the week.

 La Rotonde Restaurant